Olive Garden Logo

 The Olive Garden Logo 1982

-The work of the company started with a text logo.
-It was semi-coherent handwritten lettering, with only the first letters in words “Olive” and “Garden” at a minimum distance.
+The company’s work started with a text logo.
+It was semi-coherent handwritten lettering, with only the first letters in the words “Olive” and “Garden” at a minimum distance.
 The rest had tight but smooth transitions.
-The article “the” was in the top line, the main name of the restaurant chain was on the bottom line.
-The symbols were thick, careless, as if written in a fit of emotion – however, as befits a purely Italian manner.
+The article “the” was on the top line, and the main name of the restaurant chain was on the bottom line.
+The symbols were thick and careless as if written in a fit of emotion—however, as befits a purely Italian manner.

 1989 – 1998